josh-project/josh/docs/proxy.rst

     This URL needs to contain the `.git` suffix twice: once after the original path and once more after the filter spec.

+`josh-proxy` supports read and write access to the repository, so when making changes to any files in the filtered repository, you can just commit and push them like you are used to.

 URL syntax and breakdown
 ------------------------